Ashley Brien

 Individuals with level 3 autism exhibit significant challenges in social interaction and communication skills.
 They often require substantial support in daily living activities and may engage in repetitive behaviors.
 Nonverbal communication is frequently observed, and these individuals may struggle to understand social cues, which can impact their ability to connect with others.

 The levels of autism spectrum disorder are categorized based on the amount of support required.
 Level 1 autism may indicate a need for minimal support, while level 2 autism signifies a requirement for substantial support.
-In contrast, individuals at level 3, or those with severe autism, face the greatest challenges and require extensive support to manage their daily lives effectively.
+In contrast, individuals with a level 3 diagnosis require extensive support in their daily lives.

-Common symptoms of autism level 3 include severe deficits in social communication, difficulty in understanding verbal and nonverbal communication, and engagement in intense repetitive behaviors.
-These symptoms can greatly hinder the individual's ability to interact with others and adapt to their environment, necessitating substantial support from caregivers and professionals.
+Common symptoms of autism level 3 include challenges in social communication, difficulty in understanding verbal and nonverbal communication, and engagement in repetitive behaviors.
+These characteristics can impact the individual’s ability to interact with others and adapt to their environment, necessitating substantial support from caregivers and professionals.

 Early diagnosis of autism spectrum disorder, particularly level 3, is crucial as it allows for timely intervention and support.
-Identifying children diagnosed with autism early enables families to access resources and therapies, such as ABA, which can significantly improve communication skills and social interaction.
-This proactive approach can enhance the overall quality of life for individuals with severe autism.
+Identifying children diagnosed with autism early enables families to access resources and therapies, such as speech and language therapy, which can improve communication skills and social interaction skills.
+This proactive approach can enhance the overall quality of life for individuals with autism.

 Ready toGet Started?